 - Whether- content is tailor-made to serve the products or services for that particular time.

 - Deadline focused time-bound campaigns have a ticker that updates in real-time, each time they open the mail.

 Hybrid designs that are fluid will become the new standard for email template design.
 It is moving in progression with web 2.0.
 Everyone wants to have a seamless experience.

 When you are getting an immersive experience on websites, it should translate to the email template too.
 Boring HTML designs are passé, and it is time to take advantage of better graphics and high-quality pictures.

 Another experimental concept that is gaining traction today is the use of animation and interactive elements.
 Even though technology updates to email clients have not backed it up, it is going to be a big part of the evolution of email marketing.

-As we are looking out for trends, this seems to be the biggest one yet, and it would be good to start working on it sooner than later.
+As we are looking out for trends, this seems to be the biggest one yet, and it would be good to start to welcome 2022 by starting working on it soonest possible.

 Kinetic emails are the new buzzword in the email marketing sector today.
 As with any innovation, it has its fair share of naysayers.
 With the design, it is always challenging to break the mold and do something innovative.